 Routine surveillance of STIs is underdeveloped and unlikely to provide a meaningful indication of infection rates.
-Between January and October 2005, 1259 STIs were reported to the Ministry of Health3.
+However between January and October 2005, 1259 STIs were reported to the Ministry of Health.
 The transitory nature of STI symptoms, low population awareness of STIs, documented practices of self treatment, stigma and minimal diagnosis of asymptomatic infection, suggest the number of infections reported is likely to be a small percentage of actual infections.
-High levels of STIs are an indicator of HIV risk because of common routes of transmission, while also increasing the biological risk of HIV transmission and particularly for women since usually many women with STI are asymptomatic.
+High levels of STIs are an indicator of HIV risk because of common routes of transmission, while also increasing the biological risk of HIV transmission.

-2 Family Health International, HIV, STIs and risk behaviour in East Timor: an historic opportunity for effective action, Family health International, Dili 2004.
+&lt;sup>2 Family Health International, HIV, STIs and risk behaviour in East Timor: an historic opportunity for effective action, Family health International, Dili 2004.